Real Estate disclosure blues

 Dear Bill,

-As a real estate agent, I too am often frustrated by the amount of paperwork, some of which seems very redundant.
-By law, you are required to complete these real estate disclosures.
-I am not a real estate attorney, but in my experience as a Realtor, it would seem prudent for you to note on the disclosures that you have never occupied the home.
-The purpose of these disclosures is for you to disclose any known material facts or defects of the home.
-If you have been to the home and noticed a leak, that would need to be disclosed.
-But if you don’t know an answer, state “unknown” or when applicable check that box.
-You are certainly not required to act as a detective to learn the answers.
+As a real estate agent, I am also often frustrated by the amount of paperwork, some of which feels redundant.
+The law requires you to complete real estate disclosures.
+I am not a real estate attorney, but in my experience as a Realtor, it is prudent to note on the disclosures that you have never occupied the home.

-Unless you agreed in the Real Estate Purchase Contract, you are not required to complete the Property Questionnaire, which is an additional three-page question and answer form.
+Unless your Real Estate Purchase Contract requires it, you do not need to complete the Property Questionnaire.
+This is an additional three-page question-and-answer form.

 Related Posts: How to handle paperwork when selling by owner